 Here’s the winning goal, that save, and the final whistle, plus the first part of Stokoe’s run:

-In a classic bit of English defeatism, Steve immediately pointed out that the very next season, Sunderland lost their first game in the Cup to Carlisle in the first round they played.
+In a classic bit of English defeatism, Steve immediately pointed out that the very next season, Sunderland lost their first game in the Cup to Carlisle United.

 There’s also the odd name, Stadium of Light, which apparently owes again to the mining heritage: When the miners came out of the mine, it was the light they craved.
 Also, a light would be kept burning until the last man was out.
 Either way, it’s a tribute to the city’s long coal-mining heritage.